slothfulxtx/cxtrack3d/README.md

 ### NuScenes

-We cite the following sentences from [STNet](https://github.com/fpthink/STNet)
+We follow [V2B](https://github.com/fpthink/V2B) to prepare the nuscenes dataset, and we also cite the following sentences from [STNet](https://github.com/fpthink/STNet)

 > Since both kitti and waymo are datasets constructed from 64-line LiDAR, nuScenes is a 32-line LiDAR.
 We recommend you: train your model on KITTI and verify the generalization ability of your model on waymo.
 Train on nuScenes or simply skip this dataset.
 We do not recommend that you verify the generalization ability of your model on nuScenes.

+**Tips: If you have the wrong version of NuScenes dependencies, you will most likely not reproduce our results.**

 ## Get Started